Neuroscience and Behavior (NSBH)

 Defines the concept of abnormal or maladaptive behavior; reviews the principles involved in human development and adjustment and describes the common clinical syndromes, their causes, and treatments.

-Students cannot enroll who have a major in Neuroscience and Behavior.
+Students cannot enroll who have a program in Neuroscience and Behavior.

 NSBH 30400 Cognitive Psychology (3 Credit Hours)